-The scope of this Bus trip is: Local - Regional - National (select one) There shall be a specific representation ive for each sponsoring entity.
-Entity, Name, Phone, Email: The dates of the Bus trip are: Beginning: Ending: The Bus trip will originate from: And terminate at: The proposed route is: The purpose of the Bus Trip is: The Bus is owned by: The Bus is insured by: Will be driven by: Responsibility for Bus breakdown as and repairs is: Person in charge of keeping financia al records is: The financial records will be reporte completion of the trip. ed to the sponsoring VFP entity within 2 weeks of the There should be an agreement in wi riting between the sponsoring entity(ies) and the bus
+The scope of this Bus trip is: Local - Regional - National (s select one) There

+shall be a specific representative for each sponsoring entity.

+Entity, Name, Phone, Email:

+The dates of the Bus trip are: Beginning: Ending: The Bus trip

+will originate from: And terminate at:

+is: The purpose of the Bus Trip is:

+The Bus is owned by:

+The Bus is insured by:

+Will be driven by:

+Responsibility for Bus breakdown

+and repairs is:

+records is:

+The financial records will be reported to the sponsoring VFI completion of the trip.
+P entity within 2 weeks of the

+There should be an agreement, in writing between the spons passengers, identifying the monetary arrangements, conflict expectations regarding distribution of labor and housekeeping resolution procedures, and